eembc/energyrunner/README.md

 # Submitting a Score

 To submit a score, use the [Submission Link](https://www.eembc.org/ulpmark/ulp-ml/submit.php).
 You will need to create an account, and will be presented with a submission disclosure.
 Once submitted, scores take about 1-2 days to be reviewed and published.
 Scores may also be certified, which is a process by which EEMBC labs determines the benchmark was run in accordance with the roles.
 Please contact [EEMBC support](mailto:support@eembc.org) for information on certification.
 Certification will not be available until summer 2021.

-Note: It is intentional that the "Submit Score" button is greyed-on on the control panel.
-Autosubmission through the GUI has not been enabled yet, and is work-in-progress.

 # Copyright License